AADavin/Zombi/README.md

 There are **three** modes to run simuLyon: **T** (species Tree), **G** (Genomes) and  **S** (Sequences)

 You must run the computations in sequential order.
 This means that:
-Computing **genomes** requires having computed previously a species tree computed with the mode T Computing **sequences** requires having computed previously **genomes**.
+Computing **genomes** requires having computed previously a species tree computed with the mode T.
+Computing **sequences** requires having computed previously **genomes** with the mode G.

 The parameters are read from a .tsv file that it can be modified with any text editor.

 To start using simuLyon right away you can use:

-    mkdir ./Output_folder
     python3 simuLyon.py T ./Parameters/SpeciesTreeParameters.tsv ./Output_folder

-The Species Tree will be created in the /Output folder, along some other useful files (this is explained in the Output section of this manual)
+The Species Tree will be created in ./Output folder/T, along some other useful files (this is explained in the Output section of this manual)

 Then, you can simulate the evolution of genomes in that species tree using: